 This one- to two-year postdoctoral program prepares scholars for successful academic positions within the field of MCH.
 It enhances scholars’ proficiency in MCH research (including scientific publication), teaching (including curriculum development), conceptual knowledge, communication, and professionalism/leadership.
 Postdoctoral scholars will work with MCH faculty and an array of partners, including those from the Maternal and Child Health Bureau, state/local Title V agencies, and others.
 The postdoctoral scholars will be expected to publish 2 or more scientific publications each year.Educational Requirements

-Candidates who have completed doctoral training in varied disciplines are eligible to apply.
-Preference will be given to candidates with research-oriented doctorates (e.g., PhD, DrPH, ScD) or clinical degrees (e.g., MD, DO, DDS), and those focusing on MCH work within the United States.Qualifications and Experience
+Candidates who have completed or are close to completing doctoral training in varied disciplines are eligible to apply.
+Although candidates close to completing their doctoral work may apply, the doctoral work must be completed before actually beginning the postdoctoral program.
+Preference will be given to candidates with research oriented doctorates (e.g., PhD, DrPH, ScD) or clinical degrees (e.g., MD, DO, DDS), and those focusing on MCH work within the United States.Qualifications and Experience

 Candidates should have doctoral training in research methods, including quantitative data analysis.
 They should also have graduate training in substantive areas relevant to the health and well-being of women, children, and/or families.
 In addition, they need training/experience in statistical programs (such as SAS, SPSS or other programs), as well as word processing programs.Equal Opportunity Employer

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.